 Ashley and Zachery Gettman of Berthoud announce the birth of Avery Lynn Gettman, Avery was born at the Medical Center of the Rockies on November 22, 2011.
 She weighed 6 lbs.
 12 ounces and was 20 inches long.
 The Grandparents are John and Christy Gettman of Berthoud and Larry and Sara Nuckols, also of Berthoud.

 Attorney General announces guilty verdict for Colorado Springs man in tax-evasion case DENVER — Colorado Attorney General John Suthers announced today that a Denver jury has convicted Colorado Springs resident Douglas Bruce (DOB: 8/26/1949) of three felonies and one misdemeanor related to his failure to pay taxes on income he earned during the 2005, 2006 and 2007 tax years.
-According to the four-count indictment, filed in April 2011, Bruce attempted to evade his tax ...
+According to the four-count indictment, filed in April 2011, Bruce attempted to evade his tax responsibilities ...
 Full Story

 A Common-sense Approach to Balancing the Federal Budget U.S. Senator Mark Udall The recent failure of the supercommittee to reach a deal on federal spending cuts is just the latest example of how ill-equipped Congress is to address our nation's gravest challenge: our ballooning $15 trillion national debt.
 Democrats and Republicans are still stuck in the same rhetorical trenches.
-Democrats are reluctant to cut entitlements, while Republicans claim we can both cut taxes and ...
+Democrats are reluctant to cut entitlements, while Republicans claim we can both cut taxes and balance our ...
 Full Story

 DENVER — Wednesday, Dec.
 21, 2011 — Gov. John Hickenlooper released this statement today about the Lobato v.
 Colorado court case: “It is clear after closely reviewing the judge’s decision in Lobato v.
 Colorado and consulting with Attorney General John Suthers that a final resolution of the constitutional and legal issues involved in the case require an appeal to the Colorado Supreme Court.
-“The judge’s decision ...
+“The judge’s decision provided little practical ...
 Full Story

 LAS VEGAS, Nev. - The Colorado Eagles defeated the Las Vegas Wranglers, 6-4, in a wild game at the Orleans Arena.
 The Eagles built a 6-0 lead in the first half of the contest (with five goals from defensemen), only to watch the Wranglers score four unanswered prior to playing the last 1:40 with a two-man advantage.
 The win marked the 9th game in a row in which the Eagles have claimed at least a point as they continue their climb up the ECHL standings.
-The Eagles played ...
+The Eagles played their ...
 Full Story